A crowded gym sucks.

 That means their windows for working out will be pretty limited by their work schedule.

-Your average gym person has only a few realistic options:
+Your average gym person has only a few realistic options based on when gyms are open and closed:

 Working out in the morning